-The LPA is a repeatable, multi-use methodology that enables identifying Current State of Readiness across six learning performance attribute categories:
+The PoWA is a repeatable, multi-use methodology that enables identifying Current State of Readiness across six Point-of-Work Performance Attribute categories:

 - People/Capability – Who is involved in the work from individual performer to those in support and including attributes specific to impacting human capability (I.E. knowledge, skills, training, etc.)

 - Work/Process – What is the work?
 Where do workflows break?
 Why? (workflows, processes and procedures, etc.)

 - Content/Resources – What resources and information are utilized at Point-of-Work? (knowledge bases, policy stashes, M&Ps, SOPs, etc.)